ProJBH/full_stack_web_design/README.md

 - Access it via `http://localhost:5000` (or your configured port).
 - Use the provided RESTful API endpoints to manage vendor information.

+## Contributing
+This project is a personal portfolio piece that demonstrates my independent work and technical capabilities.
+While I welcome feedback and suggestions for improvement, the repository is not actively seeking external contributions at this time.

 For further information or inquiries, please contact [nzbohuajia@gmail.com].